Introduction to Hive Database

 As per the above screenshot, we can see the “company” DB has two tables. (table1: products and table2: sales).

-Suppose we will directly use the drop command “drop database company;” to drop the company DB.
+Suppose we use the drop command “drop database company;” to drop the company DB.
 Then the command will not work due to tables are present in it.
-Please refer screenshot 3

 Conclusion

-We have seen the uncut concept of “Hive Database” with the proper example, explanation, syntax, SQL Query with different screenshots.
+We have seen the uncut “Hive Database” concept with the proper example, explanation, syntax, and SQL Query with different screenshots.
 This framework resides on top of Hadoop.
-It will summarize the huge datasets/records and do querying on it.
+It will summarize the huge datasets/records and do querying on them.
 Helpful for easy analysis on top of it.
-If the datasets increase, we can add the number of machines to it without impacting the performance.
+If the datasets increase, we can add the number of machines without impacting the performance.

 Recommended Articles